jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 But when the SPA is published on Netlify this is no longer the default behavior.

-Luckily it is easy to add "Rewrite rules" for a Netlify app by adding a file in the *Publish directory* (`public/_redirects`) with the following content:
+Luckily, it is easy to add "Rewrite rules" for a Netlify app by adding a file in the *Publish directory* (`public/_redirects`) with the following content:

 ```